juniortavaress/market-analysis/market-analysis-with-GUI/README.md

 2. Install the necessary dependencies using the provided `requirements.txt` file.
 3. Run the program by executing `main.py`.
 4. Follow the on-screen prompts to select filtering options and generate the refined list of assets.
+5. When prompted, enter the directory of your computer's downloads folder.
+Make sure to follow the slash pattern as in `D:\User\Downloads\`.

 ## Note